leonmavr/chip-8/README.md

 ```

 ### 2.3 Emulation configs - the .ini file
 You can change the emulator's settings, such as the keypad mapping, how fast to play the loaded rom, screen colours etc central from file `chip8.ini`.
-Then recompile for the change to take effect and load your rom.
+Then recompile for the changes to take effect and load your rom.
 Documentation is found in the .ini file itself.

 ### 2.4 Features implemented and future plans
 - [x] Machine architecture, display, and keypad.